LinuxAtDuke/Intro-To-Docker/README.md

 1. Examine your images, and note what you called the Full Screen Mario image.
 2. Run the Full Screen Mario image, with the following options:
     * Detached
-    * Map your VMs port 8080 to the container's port 80
+    * Map your VM's port 8080 to the container's port 80
     * No command is necessary (Look at the Dockerfile - can you tell why?)
 3. Open a browser and navigate to your VM, port 8080: http://*your_vm_name*:8080